 People who have a very serious illness or who are dying often don't feel like eating.
 Body systems that manage fluids and food may change at this time.
 They can slow and fail.
-Also, medicine that treats pain can cause dry, hard stools that are difficult to pass.
+Also, some medicines that treat pain can cause dry, hard stools that are difficult to pass.

 Palliative care is a holistic approach to care that focuses on treating pain and symptoms and improving quality of life in people with serious illnesses and a limited life span.

 When Your Body has Problems Handling Fluids and Food

 A person who is very sick or dying may experience:

 - Loss of appetite